 Officer/Elected representative Resignation or Removal from Office

-Each Officer .elected representative may resign at any time.
+Each Officer elected representative may resign at any time.
 Upon application by at least three Members of the Constituency and a decision by a voting supermajority (defined at 75% of those casting ballots from the Committee of the Whole) any Officer/Elected Representative may be removed from office.
 If an Officer/Elected Representative resigns from the Constituency, or the Officer/Elected Representative’s relationship to the Constituency is terminated, or the officer is removed from office, a successor shall be elected by the constituency within three months.
 The new Officer shall assume the responsibilities of the former Officer for the remaining period of office.

 Officer/Representatives Roles in Relation to ICANN